drmortalwombat/oscar64/oscar64.md

     __zeropage int a;

+## Memory consistency

+The C use of volatile requires memory accesses with this type qualifier to not be reordered regarding other volatile memory accesses, cached or optimized away.
+This is on one hand too strong a limitiation (for e.g. video memory) on the other side a too weak ordering mechanism when using banked memory.
+The change of a memory bank may not be reordered with any other memory access that would fall into the banked region.

+To provide this additional memory fence the compiler adds the __memmap type qualifier that prevents any memory access to be reordered around an access to a memory location with this qualifier:

+	char mmap_set(char pla)
+	{
+		char ppla = *((char *)0x01);
+		*((volatile __memmap char *)0x01) = pla;
+		return ppla;
+	}

+So the following recommendations for volatile and __memmap should be used:

+* volatile : for hardware registers or variables that are shared with interrupts
+* __memmap  : hardware registers that change the memory layout (e.g. bank registers or mmu)
+* no qualifier for accesses that may be reordered or cached such as video or sprite memory

 ## Prevent inlining

 With compiler option O2 and greater the compiler will try to inline small functions.
 This may not always be desirable, so the __noinline qualifier can be added to a function to prevent this.